4 Habits to Guard Your Family From a Life of Complacency

 I know my family is guilty of being too plugged-in.
 But making deliberate time to look up from the screen and actually see each other is precious time spent.
 I’m not a fan of telling people how to spend their unplugged time because every family is unique and flows differently.
 But here’s a few suggestions:

-- Take a walk together after dinner – or even in the morning.
+- Take a walk together after dinner- or even in the morning.
+Great for the lazy summer.

 - Have family reading time.
 You can all read your own books or read one aloud as a group.